colesprou/ev_betting_oddsjam/README.md

 - **Python 3.8+**
 - **Flask**: Serves as the web framework for the application.
 - **Pandas**: Handles data manipulation and analysis.
-- **SQLite3**: Used for storing fetched data for further processing.

 ## Project Structure